sinclairzx81/typescript.api/README.md

 __example__

 The following will create a series of source units which reference each other as in the following graph.
-The units are first randomized and sorted.
-The resulting sort will be a, b, c, d, e, f.
+The units are first randomized and then sorted.
+The resulting sort will be the order of a, b, c, d, e, f.

 ```javascript
 /*